niekwit/pycrispr/docs/source/execution/userguide.rst

 Report
 ------------------------------------

-After the analysis has finished, an HTML report can be generated:
+After the analysis has finished, a HTML report can be generated (pycrispr-report.html):

 .. code-block:: console

    $ pycrispr report

-This report will be located in the analysis directory (pycrispr-report.html).
+This report will be located in the analysis directory.

 .. figure:: report.png
    :align: center

    `snakemake` HTML report